 I am more than happy to talk to you about instruments and help you find the right one for your student, your family, and your wallet.
 Just know that this is all part of being a musician.

 Students should realize that a huge part of being a musician is playing in front of people.
-There will be various opportunities throughout the season to perform.
-We usually have a recital in December and in June and there are coffeehouses every month at Sanctuary that I'll be using as another opportunity for some students to practice playing in front of an audience.
-Please be open to these opportunities and help your nervous students realize that music brings joy to people, that nobody will be judging them, and that the more they play for people the easier it will get.
+There are usually various opportunities during school year to perform in front of people.
+They might have to be different this year (perhaps over Zoom or with a smaller group of people), but please be open to these opportunities and help your nervous students realize that music brings joy to people, that nobody will be judging them, and that the more they play for people the easier it will get.